 The above visualization makes use of bubble chart.
 Bubble chart is a powerful tool that represents the value in form of size.
 The above chart helps us understand the mode-wise distribution volume for different distribution units.
 Different regions have been indicated by different colors.
 As can be seen, the volume distributed to Mumbai by mode L2 is high as compared to mode M1, while reverse applies in the case of Nagpur.
 This helps us understand the mode feasibility in network analysis and network planning.

 6. We’ll now try to create a story out the above findings.
 To create a story click on the “Story” option in the menu bar, then click on “New Story” as shown below.

 Alternatively, the story can also be created by clicking over book symbol in sheet tab as shown in the below screenshot.

 7. The blank story that gets created appears as follows:

 The story is completely blank, and the sheets that we have created appear in the left-hand side of the screen as seen above.
 There are various options that we’ll explore as we go ahead.

-- We can change the dimension of the visualization in the story by using the “Size” option located in the lower left corner of the screen.
-There are various options available for resizing including custom option.
+9. We can change the dimension of the visualization in the story by using the “Size” option located in the lower-left corner of the screen.
+There are various options available for resizing including the custom options.